Chapter 8: Business Planning Methods

 The Importance of Business Planning

 Having some type of written framework that serves as a roadmap for a business venture can attribute to entrepreneurial success.
-Harvard Business Review found that entrepreneurs who write formal plans are 16% more likely to achieve viability than other non-planning entrepreneurs.
+Harvard Business Review found that entrepreneurs who write formal plans are 16% more likely to achieve viability than other non-planning entrepreneurs (Greene, 2017).
 Having a tangible plan allows for better tracking of progress and makes it easier to adjust strategies based on real-world feedback and changing conditions.
 In essence, planning on paper not only clarifies and organizes thoughts but also solidifies commitment, enhances focus, and increases the likelihood of entrepreneurial success.

 The business planning process includes the business model canvas (discussed in a later chapter), a feasibility analysis, and a full business plan, which are discussed in this chapter.
 Each serves its own purpose.